TFCDiff: Robust ECG Denoising via Time-Frequency Complementary Diffusion: Methods

 \section{Methods}

 Fig.\autoref{fig1} presents an overview of the proposed TFCDiff workflow.
-Our methodology largely follows the canonical DDPM framework \cite{bib23}, comprising a training phase and a sampling phase, but the entire process is conducted in the frequency domain.
-In the training phase, the objective is to optimize a U-Net-based noise predictor that estimates the Gaussian noise added to the clean ECG frequency signal, using a corresponding noisy observation as the conditioning input.
-In the sampling phase, we begin with random Gaussian noise and iteratively reconstruct it using the trained noise predictor, guided by the noisy ECG signal to be denoised.
-The final output of this process is a denoised reconstruction of the input ECG signal.
-To enhance the noise predictor, we incorporate TFEM that consists of TFE and TFF modules applied in a stream of frequency feature maps.
+Our methodology comprises a training phase and a sampling phase, and the entire process is conducted in the frequency domain.
+In the training phase, the objective is to optimize a U-Net-based noise predictor that estimates the Gaussian noise added to the clean DCT coefficients, using a corresponding noisy observation as the conditioning input.
+In the sampling phase, we begin with random Gaussian noise and iteratively reconstruct it using the trained noise predictor, guided by the DCT coefficients of the noisy ECG signal to be denoised.
+To enhance the noise predictor, we incorporate TFEM that consists of TFE and TFF modules applied in a stream of spectral feature maps.